z390development/z390/Doc/readme.txt

 A WTO macro based demo “Hello World” program demo.mlc is included which can be expanded, assembled, linked, and executed with the command “ASMLG DEMO\DEMO” issued from GUI command line or via point and click using the z390 GUI file menu ASMLG selection.

-Structured programming macros IF, ELSEIF, ELSE, ENDIF, DO, and ENDDO are included along with demo program DEMO\DEMOSTR1.
+Structured programming macros IF, ELSEIF, ELSE, ENDIF, DO, and ENDDO are included along with demo programs demo\DEMOSTR1.MLC and util\superzap\SUPERZAP.MLC.

 A Service Oriented Architecture (SOA) client server application generation service including SOA directory with macro library and demo application which uses TCP/IP sockets messaging to enable clients and servers with multiple connections to run on same or different processors on a TCP/IP network including networks connected via VPN links over the Internet.
 Also see the CICS transaction manager for more client/server examples.